The Rosenthal Group

 Xochitl joined the Rosenthal group in early 2013 where her interests lie in the biological research aspects of the group.

-Charlotte is currently working with Noah in the white light part of the group.
+Talitha joined the lab in early 2014 - she is working on the white light nanocrystal part of the group.

 Mike received a Ph.D. from the group in 2007.
 He is currently at BAE Systems.